pgailinas/dip-ai-image-detection/docs/04A_Extract_Gradient_Features.md

 - Processing is performed separately for training and test subsets
 - Image access is metadata-driven using filenames
 - Gradient features capture edge strength and directional structure
-- Output files are written to the Colab runtime environment
+- Feature extraction operates on locally extracted images within the Colab runtime environment

 ## Next Notebook